-43. Because the actual structure and pricing of the Storm Recovery Bonds are unknown as of the issuance of this Financing Order, following determination of the final terms of the Storm Recovery Bonds and before issuance of the Storm Recovery Bonds, DEC will file with the Commission for each series of Storm Recovery Bonds, an IAL, as well as a form of True-Up Adjustment Letter14 (TUAL, and together with the IAL, the IAL/TUAL) in the forms attached hereto as Appendices B and C. The initial Storm Recovery Charges and the final terms of the Storm Recovery Bonds described in the IAL/TUAL will be final unless before noon on the third business day after pricing the Commission issues an order finding that the proposed issuance does not comply with the Standards of this Financing Order, which are: 1) the issuance of Storm Recovery Bonds and imposition and collection of Storm Recovery Charges as authorized in this Financing Order provide quantifiable benefits to customers as compared to the costs that would have been incurred absent the issuance of Storm Recovery Bonds: 2) the aggregate principal amount of Storm Recovery Bonds issued does not exceed the Securitizable Balance; 3) the SRB Securities (as defined in Evidence and Conclusions for Finding of Fact Nos.
-24-25) and Storm Recovery Bonds will be issued in one or more series comprised of one or more tranches having scheduled final payment date of between, and inclusive of, 18 and 20 years; 4) the SRB Securities, or the Storm Recovery Bonds, if issued separately, have received a rating of Aaa(sf) / AAA(sf) or equivalent from at least two of the three major rating agencies; 5) the SRB Securities and Storm Recovery Bonds are structured to achieve substantially level debt service payments on an annual basis; 6) the issuance of the SRB Securities and Storm Recovery Bonds has been structured in accordance with IRS Rev. Proc.
-2005-62; and 7) the structuring, marketing and pricing of the Storm Recovery Bonds, including the issuance of SRB Securities, resulted in the lowest Storm Recovery Charges consistent with market conditions at the time the Storm Recovery Bonds are priced and the terms set forth in this Financing Order.
+30.43.
+Because the actual structure and pricing of the Storm Recovery Bonds are unknown as of the issuance of this Financing Order, following determination of the final terms of the Storm Recovery Bonds and before issuance of the Storm Recovery Bonds, DEC will file with the Commission for each series of Storm Recovery Bonds, an IAL, as well as a form of True-Up Adjustment Letter ("(TUAL,", and together with the IAL, the "IAL/TUAL")) in the forms attached hereto as Appendices B and C. The initial Storm Recovery Charges and the final terms of the Storm Recovery Bonds described in the IAL/TUAL will be final unless before noon on the third business day after pricing the Commission issues an order finding that the proposed issuance does not comply with the Standards of this Financing Order in this Finding of Fact No. 33.
+The "Standards of this Financing Order" are: 1) , which are: 1) the issuance of Storm Recovery Bonds and imposition and collection of Storm Recovery Charges as authorized in this Financing Order provide quantifiable benefits to customers as compared to the costs that would have been incurred absent the issuance of Storm Recovery Bonds; 2)- the aggregate principal amount of Storm Recovery Bonds issued does not exceed the Securitizable Balance; 3)- the SRB Securities (as defined in Evidence and Conclusions for Finding of Fact Nos.
+13 and 1424-25) and Storm Recovery Bonds will be issued in one or more series comprised of one or more tranches having scheduled final payment date of no longer than 15 between, and inclusive of, 18 and 20 years; 4)- the SRB Securities, or the Storm Recovery Bonds, if issued separately, have received a rating of Aaa(sf) / AAA(sf) or equivalent from at least two of the three major rating agencies; 5)- the SRB Securities and Storm Recovery Bonds are structured to achieve substantially level debt service payments on an annual basis; 6)-the issuance of the SRB Securities and Storm Recovery Bonds has been structured in accordance with IRS Rev. Proc.
+2005-62; and 7)- the structuring, marketing and pricing of the Storm Recovery Bonds, including the issuance of SRB Securities, resulted in the lowest Storm Recovery Charges consistent with market conditions at the time the Storm Recovery Bonds are priced and the terms set forth in this Financing Order.

-14The True-Up Adjustment Letter is defined in the Evidence and Conclusions for Finding of Fact No. 41.
+&lt;sup>14-The True-Up Adjustment Letter is defined in the Evidence and Conclusions for Finding of Fact No. 3341.